ligerber/epiclock/README.md

 # linear mixed models
 To assess if epigenetic age is influenced by social variables, we employed linear mixed models.
-Details are provided in the R code 'Revised_statistics_June2025.R' file.
+Details are provided in the R code 'Updated Script August 2025.R' file.

 Example files for both codes can be found in the supplementary material of our publication: (_to be inserted_).